Undergraduate Academic Advising FAQ

 What does an advisor do?

 Academic Advisors help students select their classes each semester.
 Advisors help students stay on track with their general education and university requirements, and recommend courses helpful to the anticipated major.
 Advisors help undecided students determine a major, and/or a minor, given the student’s interests andaptitudes.
 Advisors also help students experiencing difficulties or challenges, academic or personal, connect with appropriate resources to help resolve potential obstacles to their success.

 How will I know what classes my son or daughter is taking?

 You can learn about your student’s class schedule by talking with your student.
 Advisors and other university personnel are not allowed to disclose information contained in student records to anyone without specific written and signed permission from the student.
 This privacy protection is governed by the Family Educational Rights and Privacy Act (FERPA) of 1974.

 How does my child find out who the advisor is?

-Advisors are assigned by the student’s last name for entering first year students, and sophomores, juniors and transfers who have not chosen a faculty advisor.
-Entering first year students will meet their advisor during summer orientation, and continue working with that advisor until they transition to a faculty advisor in the major program.
+Advisors are assigned by the student’s last name or by major for entering first year students, and sophomores, juniors and transfers who have not yet been assigned an advisor within their major.
+Entering first year students will meet their advisor during summer orientation and continue working with that advisor until they transition to an advisor in the major program.